Uepsilon/AppSquare/README.md

 ### Creating an private area

-* To create an private area for a special account, just set the `channel` to whatever you like (e.g. bonsai-kittens).
-* Now create a snippet called `_bonsai-kittens.html.haml` (or whatever you called the channel) and insert the data you like.
-* You can even add a file to download by renaming it to `bonsai-kittens.pdf`, placing it to "shared/files/" and adding a link to your snippet:
+1. Generate User with `channel` of choice. (e.g. bonsai-kittens).
+The name and password is what the one should receive who should be able to view that specific data.

+        User.create :username => "Duck-Norris", :password => "whateveritshouldbe", :channel => "bonsai-kittens"

+2. Create a snippet:
+  * Create new file in `app/views/pages/snippets`
+  * Name it `_CHANNELNAME.html.haml` (e.g. `_bonsai-kittens.html.haml`)
+  * Add content for the created user

+3. (Optional) Generate a pdf-File with specific content for that user.
+Place it in `shared/files` and name it `CHANNEL.pdf` (e.g. `bonsai-kittens.pdf`).
+Then add this link to the generated snippet.

         = link_to "Click here to Download", :download

-The User who logs in with that specific account will now see the content of that special snippet and can download that file.
-Anybody else will still see the default data.
-And even if they try to download that file (via calling /download manually), they won't be able due to the channel-attribute.
+The User who logs in with that specific account will now see the content of that snippet (and can download that file if you created one and added the link).
+Anybody else will still see the default data (and will not be able to download the pdf.
+And even if they try to download that file (via calling /download manually), they won't be able due to the channel-attribute.)